Barefoot Sandals That Look Like Birkenstocks (But Feel Even Better)

 Softstar Shoes Camino

-We’ve tested a lot of barefoot sandals, and the Camino stands out as one of the best Birkenstock-style options if you want something more foot-friendly.
+The Softstar Shoes Camino is one of the most premium Birkenstock-style barefoot sandals we’ve tested.
 The straps are solid, the whole sandal feels high quality, and the leather is thick and structured.

 You can choose between two sole thicknesses.
 We tested both, and while the thicker one offers a soft, slightly squishy feel, the thinner version is our favorite.
 It moves better with your foot and gives you more ground feel without sacrificing comfort.